KittyGiraudel/site/_posts/2013-02-25-browserhacks.md

 comments: true
 ---
 <section>
-Hey guys!
-Just a quick post to anounce the very recent launch of [Browserhacks](http://browserhacks.com)!
+<p>Hey guys!
+Just a quick post to anounce the very recent launch of [Browserhacks](http://browserhacks.com)!</p>

-> Browserhacks is an extensive list of browser specific CSS (and somewhat JavaScript) hacks gathered from all over the interwebz.
+<p class="explanation">clBrowserhacks is an extensive list of browser specific CSS (and somewhat JavaScript) hacks gathered from all over the interwebz.</p>
 </section>
 <section id="why">
 ## Why doing this? [#](#why)